-Canada’s Supreme Court finds that psychiatric illness does not need to be proved to establish mental injury in Saadati v.
+Canada’s Supreme Court finds that psychiatric illness does not need to be proven to establish mental injury in Saadati v.
 Moorhead.
 The groundbreaking ruling will impact anyone that defends personal injury claims or prosecutes against personal injury claims.

-Saadati was in an accident with Mr. Moorhead in 2005 when Saadati was driving a tractor trailer.
+Saadati was in an accident with Mr. Moorhead in 2005 when Saadati was driving a tractor-trailer.

 Saadati was involved in five accidents following his accident with Mr. Moorhead.
 The hospital didn’t note any physical injuries.
 He was not even admitted for observation.